rixx/speedslides/slides.md

 <!--
 what is speedrunning?  and how does it apply to software development?

-you'll be glad to hear that I spent a lot of time researching definitions and current academic discussions, and am happy to share ALL of them with you. so, speedrunning …

-hold up, who here has heard of speedrunning before?
+okay, first off, who here has heard of speedrunning before?

 …

-ah. okay, in that case we can go a bit faster, I think.
-Let's try that again.
+ah. okay, in that case we can go a bit faster:

-**second time**. now, in the spirit of the topic, the fast definition:

-speedrunning is rigorously defined as playing games really fast, or rather, playing a game with the intent to reach a set objective as fast as possible within certain rules.
+speedrunning is playing games really fast, or rather, playing a game with the intent to reach a set objective as fast as possible within certain rules.
 -->